 Latest From Our Blog:

-With the recent death of Robin Williams and consistent media coverage of suicide within our community I found it an extremely important time to share with you not only information about HopeLine and other local resources in our community for individuals to reach out to regarding suicide, depression and mental illness but also the warning signs and ways to get help for yourself or loved ones.
+With the recent media coverage of suicide within our community we wanted to share with you not only information about HopeLine and other local resources in our community for individuals to reach out to regarding suicide, depression and mental illness but also the warning signs and ways to get help for yourself or loved ones.

-Below you will find a press release with the warning signs for suicide, and resources including HopeLine that can be used during times of crisis.
+In 2012 and 2013, suicide was the leading cause of injury death in North Carolina.
+More than twice as many people died by suicide than by homicide in 2013.
+Below is a press release with the warning signs for suicide.
+Also included are resources that can be used during times of crisis.
 You will also find a reference sheet that shares statistics along with step by step information on helping those who may be considering suicide.

-I hope you will share this information with your followers, and and join HopeLine in saving lives within our community.
+We hope you will share this information with your followers, and join HopeLine in saving lives within our community.

 Warning Signs for Preventing Suicide